brykek/bold-idea-laptop-tracker/backend/README.md

 Login and user creation endpoints are the only ones publicly accessible.

-Note that at time of deployment, a SUPERADMIN user will need to be created manually and entered into the system.
-A JavaScript code snippet can be created to generate the required information to be inserted into MySQL.
+Upon deployment, an initial superadmin user will need to be created and inserted into the database using a script that has been included as part of the DB project.
 ## Future Enhancements
 Some enhancements that can improve the application at a later date:
 - Introduce type and character checks on Laptop and Dropdown types to strengthen against SQL injection vulnerabilities